Katharine McPhee Poses For Stunning Photo In The Hamptons With Stepdaughters Erin & Sara Foster

-Katharine McPhee isn’t a mom yet, but she stepped into stepmom mode during a recent outdoing with her husband David Foster’s daughters, Erin and Sara.
+Katharine McPhee isn’t a mom yet, but she stepped into stepmom mode during a recent outing with her husband David Foster’s daughters, Erin and Sara.
 The 35-year-old American Idol alum posted a photo to Instagram that showed her hanging out with her husband’s grown daughters at a FridaMom event in the Hamptons.

-The three women are dressed in casual dresses and heels as they pose together at the event for the postpartum recovery products company.
-In the photo, the sun is setting as the women pose in front of a beautifully set table by the water.
+The three women wear casual dresses and heels as they pose together at the event for the postpartum recovery products company.
+In the photo, the sun is setting as the trio stands in front of a beautifully set table by the water.
 Several of McPhee’s Instagram followers commented on the pic of the three “beauties.”
 Others noted that McPhee is “kinda” a mom, as she is the stepmother to David’s five daughters.

 Katharine clearly has a close relationship with her stepdaughters.
-When Katharine and David first announced their engagement on Instagram in 2018, the music producer’s daughter Erin hit the comments section to post reaction to her father’s engagement to a woman half his age.
-The Daily Mail posted a screenshot of Erin’s comments on her dad’s Instagram photo where she wrote “‘Mommmyyy” in reference to Katharine, along with three red heart emoji.
+When Katharine and David first announced their engagement on Instagram in 2018, the music producer’s daughter Erin hit the comments section to post a reaction to her father’s engagement to a woman half his age.
+Daily Mail posted a screenshot of Erin’s comments on her dad’s Instagram photo where she wrote “‘Mommmyyy” in reference to Katharine, along with three red-heart emoji.

-Foster’s daughter Sara previously Us Weekly that she and her sisters “totally approve” of their 69-year-old dad’s fifth bride.
+Foster’s daughter Sara previously told Us Weekly that she and her sisters “totally approve” of their 69-year-old dad’s fifth bride.

 “He’s happy in this relationship and it bothers me that anybody would say anything negative about it,” Sara told Us last year. “[Katharine] is a grown a** woman. …And my dad is very young.
 He’s like a very young, young dad/grandpa.”